AlinCqe/car-project/README.md

-A simple Object Oriented program to practice working with classes.

-This is not meant to be a functional script, but rather a project to practice OOP concepts.
+This is not meant to be a functional script, but rather a project to practice OOP concepts, crud operations using SQLITE and basics of FASTAPI.

-## Project Structure

-- `cli_project/`
-The terminal-based version of the app where you interact via command-line inputs.

-- `api_project/`
-The FastAPI-based version exposing a web API for managing cars through HTTP requests.

 ### Features